is life a recipe

 This is where we moored up for the evening to have dinner and cocktails on the deck.
 Come on, how many times have you done this?
 An amazing experience for us all.
 These are the other boats out there doing the same thing as us.
 Ours was just two bedrooms – one for Coleman’s and one for Kennett’s.
 Our private boat for our little cruise.

 I have put more on the actual trip itself on the family blog, but here is the food experience of our Halong Bay boat cruise.
-Basically, we were bobbing around in Halong Bay aboard our private charter, for 3 days and 2 nights, visiting sites such as caves, pearl farms, fishing villages, etc., and eating, eating a lot.
+Basically, we were bobbing around in Halong Bay aboard our private charter, for 3 days and 2 nights, visiting sites such as caves, pearl farms, fishing villages, and so on, and eating: eating a lot.

 Cocktails anyone?
 Oh yes please I’ll take them on the Poop Deck – Ooer Missus!!!
 The ‘only’ downside was that it was so flipping cold…